OofMon2301/2023-UNI-Vault/2023/MATH1050/Vectors.md

 $$
 Note that $\mathbf{i,j,k}$ can also be written as row vectors.

-### Converting vectors from geometric to component form
+### Converting Vectors from Geometric to Component Form

 A vector $\mathbf{v}$ in $\mathbb{R}^{2}$, with magnitude $|\mathbf{v}|$ and direction $\theta$ measured anti-clockwise from the positive $x$-axis, has component form.
 $$
 \mathbf{v}=|\mathbf{v}| \cos \theta \mathbf{\underline{i}}+|\mathbf{v}|\sin \theta \mathbf{\underline{j}}
 $$
-### Converting vectors from component to geometric form
+### Converting Vectors from Component to Geometric Form

 If $\mathbf{v}=v_{1}\mathbf{\underline{i}}+0\mathbf{\underline{j}}$ or $\mathbf{v}=0\mathbf{\underline{i}}+v_{2}\mathbf{\underline{j}}$, then $\theta$ will be one of 0, $\frac{\pi}{2}$,$\pi,\text{or} \ \frac{3\pi}{2}$, and you can determine which it is from the sketch.